BLapierreCBT/GearHeart/README.md

 - Ray (game dev/game logic specialist) Ray and I worked on the famous "blimpy blimp" game.
 He is a solid programmer who has a talent for game logic.
 - Logan (game dev/FX manager) Logan is a professional programmer(most languages), sound professional, and Volkswagon whisperer.
 - Chris (animator) Chris is a professional animator/editor.
 His 2d animation skillset is perfect for this project.
+- Devin (game Dev/Skynet dev) Devin is always a push of a button away from activating skynet.

 ---Team notes---

 We should feel free to edit this as we see fit.
-Programmers please make a new branch to encorporate your edits.
+Programmers please make new branch to encorporate your edits.
 All huge changes should be voted on or at least looked into.
-All programming, game logic, FX, animation, and other stuff are prone to being changed or altered by myself or other team members.
+All programming, game logic, FX, animation, and other stuff is prone to being changed or altered by myself or other team members.
 My goal is to ensure the smooth overall message of the game and ensure ideas are flowing between team members.
 A majority vote by the approved team members can override any decision by any team member.